Soothing songs and dreamy lullabies to help your baby drift off to sleep

 Hush Little Baby Lyrics

-Hush, little baby, don't say a word
+Hush, little baby, don't say a word, Mama's gonna buy you a mockingbird

-Papa's gonna buy you a diamond ring
+And if that mockingbird don't sing, Mama's gonna buy you a diamond ring

-Papa's gonna buy you a looking glass
+And if that diamond ring turns brass, Mama's gonna buy you a looking glass

-And if that looking glass gets broke
+And if that looking glass gets broke, Mama's gonna buy you a billy goat

-Papa's gonna buy you a cart and bull
+And if that billy goat doesn't pull, Mama's gonna buy you a cart and bull

-Papa's gonna buy you a horse and cart
+And if that dog named Rover won't bark, Mama's gonna buy you a horse and cart

 Brother John

 Brother John (or Frère Jacques, if French or feeling fancy) is the classic round song that’s been lulling little ones to sleep for generations.
-Its simple, repetitive melody and soothing rhythm make it a great lullaby—easy to hum, easy to sing, and guaranteed to stick in your head.
+Its simple, repetitive melody and soothing rhythm make it a great lullaby.
+Easy to hum, easy to sing, and guaranteed to stick in your head.
 The lyrics tell the tale of a sleepy monk who’s supposed to be ringing the morning bells but is, well… still snoozing.
 It's a little ironic for a bedtime song, but it has a magical way of calming even the most restless baby when sung softly.

 Listen to Brother John on Amazon Music